chaowan2020/mutual-fund-backend/README.md

 # Mutual Fund Backend

 This repository contains the backend code for the Mutual Fund Dashboard and Analysis project.
-Developed with Python and Flask, it includes APIs for scraping mutual fund data, serving it to the frontend, and integrating with a GenAI model to provide natural language insights and user query responses.
-The backend also manages data storage and processing.
+Developed with Python and Flask, it includes APIs for scraping mutual fund data and serving it to the frontend.
+The backend seamlessly integrates with a GenAI model, enhancing its ability to provide insightful responses to user queries and natural language insights.
+Additionally, it efficiently handles data storage and processing to ensure smooth and reliable operations.

 ## Table of Contents